Reed Smith LLP - The Inside View

 Main areas of work

-Reed Smith adopts a sector-focused approach and operates across industries including entertainment and media, energy and natural resources, financial services, life sciences and healthcare, and transportation.
-Working as a global team, its lawyers advise clients on domestic and international litigation and disputes matters, deliver regulatory counsel, and execute the full range of strategic domestic and cross-border transactions.
-Reed Smith focuses on future outcomes, where its clients and their businesses want to go and the issues that they might face – helping its clients manage not just the now but the next as well.
+Reed Smith adopts a sector-focused approach and operates across five key industries.
+They are entertainment and media, energy and natural resources, financial services, life sciences and healthcare, and transportation.
+Working as a global team, our lawyers advise clients on domestic and international litigation and disputes matters, deliver regulatory counsel, and execute the full range of strategic domestic and cross-border transactions.
+We focus on future outcomes, where our clients and their businesses want to go and the issues that they might face – helping our clients manage not just the now but the next as well.

 • All of the top 10 banks in the US, UK and the EU

-• 7 of the top 10 shipping industry companies
+• 6 of the top 10 transportation industry companies

 Firm profile

 Reed Smith is a dynamic international law firm dedicated to helping clients move their businesses forward.
-With an inclusive culture and innovative mindset, the firm delivers smarter, more creative legal services that drive better outcomes for its clients.
-Its deep industry knowledge, long-standing relationships and collaborative structure make it a go-to partner for complex disputes, transactions and regulatory matters.
-With a team of 3,000 people (including more than 1,700 lawyers) across 31 offices in the United States, Europe, the Middle East and Asia, Reed Smith operates as one global partnership to drive progress for its clients, for itself and for its communities.
+With an inclusive culture and innovative mindset, we deliver smarter, more creative legal services that drive better outcomes for our clients.
+Our deep industry knowledge, long-standing relationships and collaborative structure make us the go-to partner for complex disputes, transactions and regulatory matters.

 Recruitment

-Reed Smith visits numerous local and national schools for On-Campus Interviews.
-A full list of schools and OCI events can be found on the firm’s website here: www.reedsmith.com
+We visit numerous local and national schools for On-Campus Interviews.
+A full list of schools and OCI events can be found on our website: www.reedsmith.com

 Recruitment outside OCIs:

-Reed Smith does resume collections at a number of schools and connects with potential candidates through diversity events, employer receptions and through 1L fellowships like LCLD and client partnerships.
+We participate in resume collections at a number of schools and connect with potential candidates through diversity events, employer receptions and through 1L fellowships like LCLD and client partnerships.

 Summer associate profile:

-Reed Smith is looking for summer associates who have a combination of top academics, practical experience, and superior analytical and writing skills.
-As a firm that has achieved Mansfield Plus status from Diversity Lab every year since the launch of the Mansfield Rule in 2017, Reed Smith is seeking candidates who prioritize inclusiveness and contribute to the diversity of thought and experience that benefit clients.
+We look for summer associates who have a combination of top academics, practical experience, and superior analytical and writing skills.
+As a firm that has achieved Mansfield Plus status from Diversity Lab every year since the launch of the Mansfield Rule in 2017, we seek candidates who prioritize inclusiveness and contribute to the diversity of thought and experience that benefit clients.

 Summer program components:

-CareeRS is Reed Smith’s competency-based career development program with a focus on role-specific professional training and development, including mentoring, and more developmentally oriented assessments tailored to the needs of associates.
-The firm offers its summer associates numerous chances to participate in both formal and informal training programs, such as: managing partner’s forum, mediation and mergers and acquisitions clinics, law firm economics, and legal writing.
+‘Careers’ is our competency-based career development program with a focus on role-specific professional training and development, including mentoring, and more developmentally oriented assessments tailored to the needs of associates.
+We offer our summer associates numerous chances to participate in both formal and informal training programs, such as: managing partner’s forum, mediation and mergers and acquisitions clinics, law firm economics, and legal writing.
 Summer associates also have numerous opportunities to participate in pro bono and community service projects and become acquainted with our Women’s Initiative Network and Diversity, Equity and Inclusion Committees.

 Please visit www.reedsmith.com for more information about each of these initiatives.